sukharevd/jni-example/README.md

 The project is a demonstration of Java Native Interface (JNI) usage with purpose of acceleration linear algebra calculations.

-It's a part ofarticle [Using JNI for calculations](http://sukharevd.net/using-jni-for-calculations.html).
+It's a part of article [Using JNI for calculations](http://sukharevd.net/using-jni-for-calculations.html).